CICE-Consortium/About-Us/CODE_OF_CONDUCT.md

 The Lead Coordinator and Team Leads are normally the ones that would be tasked to carry out the actions in the [Consequences](#consequences) section below.

 ## Reporting
-Instances of unacceptable behavior may also be reported directly to contacting the
-[Community Liaison or Lead Coordinator](https://github.com/CICE-Consortium/About-Us/wiki/Contacting-the-Consortium) or individual CICE Consortium members.
+Instances of unacceptable behavior may also be reported directly by contacting [Community Liaison or Lead Coordinator](https://github.com/CICE-Consortium/About-Us/wiki/Contacting-the-Consortium) or individual CICE Consortium members.